scenery-io/stallion/README.md

 -   VSCode (tested only on 1.73.1)
 -   Cavalry 1.4.1 (currently in beta)

+## Installation

+Look for `stallion` in the VSCode extension tab and click on the chevron next to the `install` button.
+Choose `Install pre-release version`.
+Otherwise it will throw an error.

 ## Usage

 1. Run the `Install Stallion Panel` command from VSCode.
 This will copy the Cavalry script to the scripts folder.
 You only have to do this once.
 Now you can open the script in Cavalry from `Scripts > stallion`.
 The script will start a server that listens to the data sent by VSCode.